-3 Study Design and Setting
+Study Design and Setting

-This was a cross-sectional study based on a survey of young adults in southwestern Nigeria which include Lagos, Oyo, Ondo, Ekiti, Ondo, and Ogun state or other states in Nigeria.
+This was a cross-sectional study based on a survey of young adults in southwestern Nigeria, which includes Lagos, Oyo, Ondo, Ekiti, Ondo, and Ogun state or other states in Nigeria.
 Participants were recruited into the study by convenience sampling using a web-based questionnaire designed in Google Forms.
-This method of data collection was adopted due to the restriction in movement imposed by the Nigerian government as one of the measures to curb the spread of the coronavirus disease 2019.
+This method of data collection was adopted due to the restriction in movement imposed by the Nigerian government as one of the measures to curb the spread of the Coronavirus Disease 2019.
 Study participants were encouraged to share the link to the survey with others on their various social media timelines.

-11 Study Participants
+Study Participants

-The study inclusion criteria were being a young adult with 16 to 35 years of age, from Nigeria, who reside in any of the states in southwestern Nigeria and who granted informed consent and permission to share collected data..
-The exclusion criteria include Nigerian young adults who resided outside the country as of the data collection period and/or outside the age bracket (16-35).
-Also, participants who partially completed their questionnaire were exluded from the study.
+The study inclusion criteria were being a young adult with 16 to 35 years of age, from Nigeria, who reside in any of the states in southwestern Nigeria and who granted informed consent and permission to share collected data.
+The exclusion criteria included Nigerian young adults who resided outside the country as of the data collection period and/or outside the age bracket (16-35).
+In addition, participants who partially completed their questionnaire were excluded from the study.
 All respondents were recruited into the study by convenience sampling method.

-19 Data Collection
+Data Collection

-20 The link to the online survey was shared via social media platforms (Whatsapp, Twitter, and Facebook) using 21 the authors' immediate social network and each participant was encouraged to do so too.
-Data was collected 22 within two weeks (19th of April, 2020- 3rd of May, 2020).
-Accompanying the questionnaire was a poster that 23 represented the cover page of the questionnaire and contained information about the purpose of the study, 24 anonymity of participants' responses, and voluntariness of participation.
-Those who read the poster would then 25 further answer a question as to whether they are willing to participate or not.
-Participants who selected a "YES" 26 (as indicative of a willingness to be recruited into the survey) could proceed to the questionnaire while those 27 whose responses were "NO" to the consent question were automatically logged out of the form.
-The .csv file 28 generated from the Google Form was exported to SPSS for data cleaning and analysis.
+The link to the online survey was shared via social media platforms (Whatsapp, Twitter, and Facebook) using the authors' immediate social network and each participant was encouraged to do so too.
+Data was collected in the two-week period of April 19 to May 3, 2020.
+Accompanying the questionnaire was a poster that represented the cover page of the questionnaire and contained information about the purpose of the study, anonymity of participants' responses, and voluntariness of participation.
+Those who read the poster would then further answer a question as to whether they are willing to participate or not.
+Participants who selected a "YES" (as indicative of a willingness to be recruited into the survey) could proceed to the questionnaire while those whose responses were "NO" to the consent question were automatically logged out of the form.
+The .csv file generated from the Google Form was exported to SPSS for data cleaning and analysis.

-30 Research Tool
+Research Tool

-31 The self-administered questionnaire was sectioned into two: Sociodemographics and Knowledge, Attitude and 32 Practices (KAP) about COVID-19.
-The KAP aspect of the questionnaire was developed and adapted from a 33 similar study carried out in China.7 The internal consistency of the KAP questionnaire was acceptable (Cronbach 34 alpha coefficient of 0.71 in the sampled population).
-The questionnaire was was written in English language 35 and was not translated into any Nigerian language.
-The sociodemographic section was composed of Age (16-36 20, 21-25, 26-30, and 31-35), Gender (Male, Female), Marital Status (Single, Married, Divorced, Engaged), 37 and Tribe (Yoruba, Hausa, Igbo, Others), State of residence of respondents included Southwestern states (Oyo, 38 Lagos, Ekiti, Ogun, Ondo, and Osun state) and Others (other states outside southwestern Nigeria).
-The variable 39 'Religion' was categorized into Christianity, Islam, Traditional (African indigenous religions), and Others 40 (religious practices that can not be categorized as Christianity, Islam, and Traditional).
+The self-administered questionnaire was sectioned into two: Sociodemographics and Knowledge, Attitude, and Practices (KAP) about COVID-19.
+The KAP aspect of the questionnaire was developed and adapted from a similar study carried out in China.7 The internal consistency of the KAP questionnaire was acceptable (Cronbach alpha coefficient of 0.71 in the sampled population).
+The questionnaire was written in English language and was not translated into any Nigerian language.
+The sociodemographic section was composed of Age (16-20, 21-25, 26-30, and 31-35), Gender (Male, Female), Marital Status (Single, Married, Divorced, Engaged), Tribe (Yoruba, Hausa, Igbo, Others), State of residence of respondents included Southwestern states (Oyo, Lagos, Ekiti, Ogun, Ondo, and Osun state) and Others (other states outside southwestern Nigeria).
+The variable 'Religion' was categorized into Christianity, Islam, Traditional (African indigenous religions), and Others (religious practices that cannot be categorized as Christianity, Islam, and Traditional).